IgorKowalczyk/github-views/README.md

 ## 🖥️ Hosting with Deno Deploy

+1. Fork this repository on GitHub
 1. Go to https://deno.com/deploy and create an account
-2. Click "New Project" and select repository from Github
+2. Click "New Project" and select your account and forked repository
-3. Select the repository with this project
+3. Click "Add build step" and wait for the project to build
+2. Go to repository settings -> Secrets and variables -> Actions -> Variables and add `DENO_DEPLOY_PROJECT` variable with your [Deno Deploy](https://deno.com/deploy) project name.
-4. Click "Deploy" and wait for the project to build
+4. Wait for the project to build and go to the project URL

 > [!IMPORTANT]
 > This project requires private access to [Deno KV](https://deno.com/kv).